loopmediagroup/gally/README.md

 You will be prompted to enter a personal github token that will then be stored as plain text on disk.

-If an environment variable `GH_TOKEN` is present, no prompt is displayed and the variable is stored directly.
+If an environment variable `GH_TOKEN` is present and credentials are not set, the environment variable is used and no prompt is displayed.

 ## Contents of `.gally.json`